 1 Dover Yard, W1J 8NE

 If your ideal summer evening involves a double shot of bourbon and a selection of Cuban cigars, you’ll want to mosey on down to The Beaumont.
-Overlooking Mayfair’s Brown Hart gardens, the elegant terrace offers a selection of the hotel’s signature transatlantic dishes – try the truffled toast with bacon jam – alongside classic cocktails, American whiskies, and a selection of Cuban cigars from its luxurious humidor.
-Get there early – these rattan chairs are available for walk-ins only.
+Overlooking Mayfair’s Brown Hart gardens, the intimate terrace offers a selection of the hotel’s signature transatlantic dishes – try the sliders with American mustard and pickled onion, pasta puttanesca, and a DIY Rosi Sundae.
+Pair your food with a martini made your way with Seventy One Gin, one of the world's most exclusive gins.
+Get there early – last we checked, these rattan chairs are available for walk-ins only.

 Image Image